commonsmachinery/blockhash-rfc/main.md

 restricted environments (e.g. javascript code in a web browser) to produce an image hash, that is still sufficiently precise for identifying images as they are shared across the Internet, even after resizes, recodings and smaller edits.

-More complex perceptual hashes exist that can track more complex changes, e.g. large crops or rotations, but also put higher requirements on the implementation.
+More complex perceptual hashes exist that can track more complex changes, e.g. large crops or rotations, but they also put higher requirements on the implementation.
+Such larger changes would often mean that the edit is no longer the same image but a derivate work.
+Blockhash is intended to only match images that can be considered the same work, so not matching derivatives is actually a benefit.

 Representing the hash as a hexadecimal string rather than as a more compact base32 is choosen to align the format more closely with the